Graphic: Lady with chest full of medical supplies

 Coupled with First Aid and training in cardio-pulmonary resuscitation (CPR), possession of a RFDS Medical Chest provides enormous peace of mind to those living in some of the most remote regions.

-In an exciting development, every RFDS Medical Chest located in South Australia will be complemented by the addition of an Automated External Defibrillator (AED).
+In an exciting development, every RFDS Medical Chest located in South Australia be will eligible to apply for an Automated External Defibrillator (AED).

 Sudden cardiac arrest can affect anyone at any time.
 An AED is a portable defibrillator that delivers an electrical current through a collapsed patient's chest, with the aim of shocking the heart back into its normal rhythm.